12 Small Steps for Better Nutrition

 As far as how much water to drink, every one is different and it depends on factors like the climate you live in and how much exercise you get.
 One rule of thumb is to divide your weight in pounds by two, and drink that amount of water in ounces every day.
 Start there and see how that works for you.

-Week 5 Focus: Swap 1 or 2 Processed Foods for Whole Foods
+Week 5: Swap Processed Foods for Whole Foods

 We are talking about heavily processed, refined foods here, not packaged foods.
 Processed foods are items found in the freezer section at the grocery store, items that have a long shelf-life or foods that have been refined so heavily they no longer resemble the whole food they once were.
-Processed foods often have terrible oils added to them, a lot of poor quality salt and added sugar often in the form of high-fructose corn syrup.
-They’re built to stand the test of time by using ingredients that just don’t make sense for the human body.
+Processed foods often have oils added to them, excess sodium and added sugar.

 The focus for this week is to take one or two food items you typically buy that’s processed and swap it for a whole food option.
 This could be frozen pizzas, frozen microwave dinners, processed snack or breakfast bars or sugary cereals.
 Pick one or two and try one of the whole food swaps below.